Will FDA Heed Its Outside Experts' Advice On COVID-19 Vaccines?

 The Vaccines and Related Biological Products Advisory Committee is one of many panels of outside experts that convene regularly to give the FDA guidance.
 They're often tasked with answering questions about a specific drug or health product.
 Thursday's meeting was different.
 The agency sought more general input.

-Frontrunners in the coronavirus vaccine race, Pfizer and Moderna, say they will likely submit their vaccines to the agency for review as soon as November.
+Front-runners in the coronavirus vaccine race, Pfizer and Moderna, say they will likely submit their vaccines to the agency for review as soon as November.
 Without a specific vaccine to discuss on Thursday, the committee was given broader discussion topics surrounding the eventual FDA review of coronavirus vaccines.

 Some members went as far as to say they didn't think the FDA's expected mechanism for clearing vaccines for use during the pandemic — an emergency authorization rather than full review and approval — was a good idea.

 Others expressed concern about skipping inspections of manufacturing facilities and failing to enroll enough minorities and children in ongoing studies.
-Other study issues included whether collecting data on people for two months after their last inoculation would be sufficient to uncover safety issues and to adequately characterize the immune response.
+Other study issues included whether collecting data on people for two months after their last inoculation would be sufficient to uncover safety issues and to characterize the immune response adequately.

 The FDA did not ask the committee to take a vote on anything, however.
 What's more, the whole thing happened as a nine-hour virtual meeting.